-Esera Tuaolo hosts the the Inclusion Party Super Bowl week in Minneapolis.
+Esera Tuaolo hosts the Inclusion Party during Super Bowl week in Minneapolis.
 The purpose of the party is to foster diversity and inclusion—especially LGBT inclusion—in the National Football League (“NFL”) and, through the popularity of the NFL, to foster diversity and inclusion in the society as a whole.

 1. LGBT Diversity in the NFL

 LGBT diversity in the NFL has remained extraordinarily low.
 The NFL was founded in 1920.
 During almost a century of its existence, there have been only seven known gay NFL players.
-David Kopay was the first to come out as gay, followed by Jerry Smith, Ray McDonald, Esera Tuaolo, Kwame Harris, and Ryan O’Callaghan.
+David Kopay was the first to come out as gay, followed by Jerry Smith, Ray McDonald, Esera Tuaolo, Roy Simmons, Kwame Harris, and Ryan O’Callaghan.
 Four additional players came out as gay, but were released before playing a single regular season game.
 They are Wade Davis, Dorien Bryant, Brad Thorson, and Michael Sam.

 Undoubtedly, these are not the only gay players.
 They are merely the players who eventually became open with their sexuality.
-Many more existed, and many currently play while feeling forced to hide who they truly are.
+Many more exist, and many currently play while feeling forced to hide who they truly are.